 Guided by any number of automatic attendants who receive the initial calls, PBX phone systems can direct calls, messages, and faxes to multiple destinations, including cell phones, laptops, and landlines--simultaneously, if need be.

-The Find/Follow feature allows calls to be routed to varying locations until someone is reached, while auto attendants can place calls to virtual departments and dial-by-name directories.
-Call centers can be set up and designated to answer calls regarding specific topics, while the useful call queuing feature prioritizes the order of individual extensions that calls will be routed to.
+The Find/Follow feature allows calls to be routed to varying locations until someone is reached.
+At the same time, auto attendants can place calls to virtual departments and dial-by-name directories within phone systems.
+Call centers can be set up and designated to answer calls regarding specific topics.
+In contrast, the excellent call queuing phone systems feature prioritizes the order of individual extensions that calls will be routed.

-The password protected voicemail features are just as versatile, including options for accessing voicemail through web interface, sending voicemails to e-mails, and sending messages to groups.
-Employees can even have multiple voicemail accounts, if needed, while a unified messaging feature allows voicemails, e-mails and faxes to go to one report.
+The password-protected voicemail phone systems features are just as versatile, including options for accessing voicemail through the web interface, sending voicemails to e-mails, and sending messages to groups.
+Employees can even have multiple voicemail accounts if needed.
+Meanwhile, a unified messaging feature allows voicemails, e-mails, and faxes to go to one report.

 Virtual Numbers & e911

 IP PBX phone systems also offer customers toll-free numbers to reach businesses.
 The systems allow unlimited calling, including local access, virtual numbers, international virtual numbers, and directory assistance.
 In addition to analog phone features such as caller ID, call waiting, and conference calls, an IP PBX offers call logs (which can be downloaded and printed out on PCs) and “do not disturb” features to ensure privacy.
 911 calls made from PBX phone systems automatically deliver the address of the locations the call was made from, while hosted PBX servers can direct calls to alternate sites in the event of disasters.

 What Are the Best PBX Phone Systems?